ParaView Tutorial

 Several SMASH background pictures for animations can be downloaded here.

 What this is not: An introduction to ParaView.
 There will be no further explanations to available features or how they work.
-If you want to become a pro at the art of ParaView animation making and are looking for a more in-depth introduction, please visit the official Resources on the ParaView homepage which include among other things a user guide and tutorials.
+If you want to become a pro at the art of ParaView animation making and are looking for a more in-depth introduction, please visit the official Resources on the ParaView homepage which include, among other things, a user guide and tutorials.

 Remarks

-To open the State Files (*.pvsm) provided on the movie page with ParaView go to File and then choose the Load State... option (for more information visist the State File Adaption section).
+To open the State Files (*.pvsm) provided on the movie page with ParaView go to File and then choose the Load State... option (for more information visit the State File Adaption section).
 By going to FileSave State..., you can also create your own State Files.
 This may be helpful if you want to take breaks during the following tutorial without losing your progress and is, most importantly, very useful for future usage.

 Since ParaView offers a vast variety of tools and filters, we have added pictures to guide you step by step through the movie making process.
 Important buttons have been marked in green whenever possible to help you find them.